 If field sprinting is your skill, this isn't much of an issue.
 You'll fly through the categories off your sprinting ability and get to the category 2 race sooner then your peers who might be as strong or stronger than you, but don't sprint as well.
 The 1/2 races then might be a shock, since there the attacks do get counter-attacked, and races end in a field sprint much less often.
 There you'll be forced to develop the rest of your abilities just to get into a winning position.
 You can't sprint for the win if you don't make it over the climb, into the breakaway, or to the end of the race.

-I'd like to look at two scenarios: first is that perhaps you are this type of sprinter, but still have the fitness or ability to ride in the breakaway and want to be racing for wins regardless of the way the race comes down.
-In a second scenario, what if you aren't a sprinter, but you know the race will be a field sprint 99% of the time.
+Here we'll look at two scenarios: first, perhaps you are this type of sprinter, but still have the fitness or ability to ride in the breakaway and want to be racing for wins regardless of the way the race comes down.
+Second, what if you aren't a sprinter, but you know the race will be a field sprint 99% of the time.
 How are you going to get results in that scenario so you can upgrade to the harder races where you can really show what you're capable of?